aquarapid/vitess_examples/operator_backup_restore/backup_restore.md

-Example procedure for backup/restore with the PlanetScaleDB Operator:
+# Example procedure for backup/restore with the PlanetScaleDB Operator

 This procedure assumes that you already have a running PlanetScaleDB Operator instance in your Kubernetes cluster.
 The following example